ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 You can also search the data by keyword.
 For example, this search shows grants awarded with the <a href="https://grantnav.threesixtygiving.org/search?query=%22village+hall%22&default_field=title_and_description" target="_blank">term ‘village hall’ in the grant title or description.</a>

-You can filter your results by grant size, date, location, grant programme, funder and recipient.
+You can filter your results by grant size, date, location, grant programme, funder, funder type and recipient.
 You can also download the results of any searches or open the results for searches with under 10,000 grants in <a href="https://insights.threesixtygiving.org" target="_blank">360Insights.</a>

 ![Screenshot showing where to open GrantNav search in 360Insights](../../assets/GrantNav_search_open_in_Insights_screenshot.PNG)